tsuru/tsuru/docs/config.rst

 queue configuration
 -------------------

-Tsuru uses a work queue for asynchronous tasks.
+tsuru uses a work queue for asynchronous tasks.
 By default it will use `beanstalkd <http://kr.github.com/beanstalkd>`_.
 You can customize the used queue, and settings related to the queue (like the address where beanstalkd is listening).

-Besides beanstalkd, Tsuru also supports Redis as a working queue.
-In order to use Redis, Tsuru administrators must set ``queue`` to ``redis``.
+Besides beanstalkd, tsuru also supports Redis as a working queue.
+In order to use Redis, tsuru administrators must set ``queue`` to ``redis``.

 Creating a new queue provider is as easy as implementing `an interface
 <http://godoc.org/github.com/tsuru/tsuru/queue#Q>`_.